 At least one-third of the 90,000 state and local governments in the United States produce annual financial reports.
 Due to the lack of standards for these reports, the ability to aggregate data and compare financial performance of governmental entities is limited.
-This working group seeks to address this problem by designing schemas and XBRL implementation(s) for open data reporting of state and local government actual financial results.
+The Standard Government Reporting Working Group seeks to address this problem by designing schemas and XBRL implementation(s) for open data reporting of state and local government actual financial results.

-The scope of work includes Comprehensive Annual Financial Reports (CAFRs), Single Audit packages, state-mandated Annual Financial Reports (AFRs), and responses to relevant Census Bureau financial surveys.
+The scope of work includes Comprehensive Annual Financial Reports, Single Audit packages, state-mandated Annual Financial Reports, and responses to relevant Census Bureau financial surveys.
 The group seeks to support relevant institutions gaining technical understanding and establishing best practices for disclosure modernization for the benefit of US state and local governments, as well as public pension systems.

-In March 2018, Florida Gov. Rick Scott signed legislation called HB 1073, which establishes the Florida Open Financial Statement System, and enables the state CFO to build XBRL taxonomies for state, county, municipal, and special district financial filings; and to create a software tool that enables financial statement filers to easily create XBRL documents to be used with the taxonomies developed.
+In March 2018, Florida Gov. Rick Scott signed HB 1073, legislation which establishes the Florida Open Financial Statement System, and enables the state CFO to build XBRL taxonomies for state, county, municipal, and special district financial filings.
+The XBRL taxonomy to support this initiative is underway.

-Separately, in June 2018, the Securities and Exchange Commission (SEC) approved the adoption of Inline XBRL, a technical specification that combines an HTML and an XBRL document, for operating company and mutual fund reporting.
-Inline XBRL is an ideal tool for CAFR reporting as it can transform a state’s CAFR into a single document which is both computer-readable and human-readable.
+Separately, the Securities and Exchange Commission (SEC) adopted the Inline XBRL technical specification that combines an HTML and an XBRL document, for reporting by operating companies and mutual funds.
+Inline XBRL is an ideal tool for CAFR reporting, as it can transform a state’s CAFR into a single document which is both computer-readable and human-readable.

 Now is the time to leverage the momentum to build greater efficiency into state and local government reporting to benefit all stakeholders.